ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 ### Step 2: Run the Automation script: Setup Demo Modules <a id="step2-run-auto-script-lab3"></a>

 Since this tutorial series is based on part of the trucking demo, there are many modules that need to be setup for the demo outside the scope of the tutorial.
 We manually setup NiFi, Kafka, HBase and Hive for the demo.
-Since there are other particular modules in the demo irrelevant from what we are learning in the tutorial series, we will run an automation script to setup the other modules that way we will be able to use storm for ingesting data in HBase and HDFS with no issues.
+Since there are other particular modules in the demo irrelevant from what we are learning in the tutorial series, we will run an automation script to setup the other modules that way we will be able to use storm for ingesting data in HBase with no issues.

 1\.
 Update ambari admin login variables defined at the top in **user-env.sh** file, so the automation script can have the privileges to setup the demo modules.
 Enter the **username and password** you use to login into to Ambari as an admin.
 Open a terminal, type: